For a printable copy of this guidance see here.

 c) If the indicative dose exceeds 0.1 mSv/year an investigation into the cause should be undertaken.
 If the supply has not exceeded the PCV before, then an investigation into cause and indicative dose levels will be required.
 Resamples should be taken from the original private water supply as well as from other private supplies from the same aquifer.
 The risk assessment should be updated with any changes within the local area, for example: if this is a new supply, if there is a local historical environmental cause, etc. If the resamples confirm the levels of the initial result, then indicative dose assessment will be required.

 d) Arrangements should be made with a suitably qualified laboratory to carry out analysis and calculation of indicative dose.
-If the indicative dose exceeds 0.1mSv/year, then Public Health England should be contacted for additional support.
+If the indicative dose exceeds 0.1mSv/year, then the UK Health Security Agency should be contacted for additional support.

 See also the information note for regulation 11 for radioactivity monitoring.